alcuinon/Alcuino.ConsoleWriter472/README.md

 ## Properties

-- IsTypeWriterMode = false
+- IsTypeWriterMode (false as default, optional)
-- TypeWriterSpeed = 2
+- TypeWriterSpeed (2 as default)
-- IsTypeWriterByWord = false
+- IsTypeWriterByWord = false (false as default)

 ## Methods